International Chodiev Foundation

 The International Chodiev Foundation or ICF (Russian Международный фонд Шодиева), founded in 1996 by Uzbek billionaire Patokh Chodiev, is a non-governmental charitable organization headquartered in Liechtenstein.

 Established with the initial goal of providing grants and scholarship programs to support students at the Moscow State Institute of International Relations (MGIMO), the International Chodiev Foundation has since evolved into an international philanthropic center for academic research, the arts and children's causes.
 ICF is one of the oldest charitable foundations in modern Russia.
 It operates in Ukraine, Russia, Kazakhstan, Uzbekistan and Japan.

-In 2020, Patokh Chodiev was awarded the Order of Friendship (Russia), in recognition of his patronage of education, intercultural relations and the arts and the Order of the Rising Sun (First Class) (Japan) for its active and long-term contribution to the development of economic and cultural ties between Japan and Russia.

 In 2020, in her book, "The Future of Philanthropy in Russia: The Experience of the International Chodiev Foundation," author Olga Monakhova analyzes the model of "one of the largest charitable foundations in the CIS".

 Actions

 Child protection

 The foundation supports various activities related to child protection, with assistance to schools, orphanages and medical institutions for disabled children.
 ICF's Uzbek representative office provides humanitarian and health assistance to orphanages.

 In 2002, the foundation helped to rebuild an orphanage in Moscow, and then supported the Odesa Children's Rehabilitation Center, which was founded in 1996 by Ukrainian coach and Odesa City Council deputy Boris Davidovich Litvak.
 The International Chodiev Foundation is one of the main financial supporters of the center.

 ICF has been supporting the "SMIrotvorets" journalism competition for several years.
 The aim of the competition is to identify qualitative journalistic works and projects in Russia that are dedicated to intercultural relations between different nations and ethnic groups.
 ICF supports the special nomination "Great Media for Children and Youth".